 - Elephant bite force is extremely strong, around 2,175 PSI, which is stronger than a jaguar and three times stronger than a lion.

-- Elephant trunks are incredibly powerful, capable of lifting about 770 pounds and developing a swipe force of about 6,000 lb.-ft./s.
+- Elephant trunks are incredibly powerful, capable of lifting about 660 pounds and developing a swipe force of about 6,000 lb.-ft./s.
+According to National Geographic, an adult African elephant can lift 660 pounds with its trunk and carry even heavier loads with combined herd efforts.

 Elephant Strength